 Package type:500ml clear glass bottle with crown cap

 Recommended type of glass: pint glass, snifter or white wine glass

 Appearance: pours a clear golden/ pale amber with no head.
 Lightly sparkling.
 The body is light.

 Aroma/Nose: smells of sweet and sharp red apples with notes of caramel and wood.
 Pleasant.

 Overall: Dabinett is a typical cider apple, which is rich in tannins and low in acid.
 And, you can clearly taste tannins in Sheppy’s Dabinett, as they are responsible for the taste of wood and bitter notes in this cider.
 Sheppy’s Dabinett has a rich taste, but to me tastes rather unbalanced.
-It would have been a great cider if not the bitter taste overpowering the taste of this cider and not well hidden alcohol.
-However, I must say that flavors of cinnamon and caramel make the Dabinett a great winter cider.
+It would have been a great cider if not the bitter taste overpowering the taste of this cider and not well-hidden alcohol.
+However, I must say that flavours of cinnamon and caramel make the Dabinett a great winter cider.
 Also, in the winter you can benefit from the warming effect of alcohol.
-I would buy it again, since it’s available in a nearby supermarket, but I would drink it rather in the winter time and only slightly chilled.
+I would buy it again since it’s available in a nearby supermarket, but I would drink it rather in the winter time and only slightly chilled.
 4/6

 Availability: widely available in supermarkets such as Waitrose, Booths, Sainsbury’s in the UK.
 At Waitrose, online from eebria, Dike and Son, Beers of Europe or Beer Ritz.
 In Germany locally at Getränke Hoffman or online through Ciderhof, Banneke, GourVino or Drinks of the World.
 In Copenhagen from Holm.

 Price: purchased locally in Berlin from Getränke Hoffman at 3.35 EUR.
 FYI, Getränke Hoffman has recently added new cider/apfelwein/cidre to their selection!